thorstenspringhart/GuggyRocketChat/README.md

 # GuggyRocketChat

 ## Overview
-GuggyRocketChat is a slash-command for <a href='https://rocket.chat'>Rocket.Chat</a> which sends your given phrase to <a href='http://guggy.com/'>Guggy</a> and shows a GIF with your message.
+GuggyRocketChat is a slash-style-command for <a href='https://rocket.chat'>Rocket.Chat</a> which sends your given phrase to <a href='http://guggy.com/'>Guggy</a> and shows a GIF with your message.

+## Usage
+Send a message with the content `!guggy help` and a message will come back with a gif.

 ## Installation